dmsi/identeco-go/README.md

 -   Supports only authentication (`username` claim), i.e. identeco confirms that the owner of the claim has `username`
 -   No email confirmation
+-   No password restrictions
 -   No OpenID support
+-   Not enough information in logs when error happens

 # Roadmap